Where and How to Keep a Mattress

 Another preventative measure you can take against mattress mold is to ensure that the room has adequate air circulation.
 Mattresses that don't get enough air circulation tend to get musty and musty smelling very quickly.

-You can keep air circulating through your mattress while it's being stored at home by cracking a window or running a fan.
+Open a window or run a fan while storing your mattress indoors to keep air moving through the room.
 Make sure your storage unit has air conditioning so the air doesn't get too muggy in there.

 If you're going to be storing your mattress for an extended period of time, you should unpack it once a week and let it air out.